How does a Cavity Form?

 Abscess Formation.
 It is as painful as it sounds (and looks!).
 In the fifth and final stage of a cavity, the infection goes deep inside the tooth.
 It can infect the surrounding tissue and possibly the bone structure.
 There may be swelling, and sometimes the pain goes away, while other times, the pain is even more severe.
 An abscess can be fatal in both children and adults if left untreated.
 You need to see a dentist near you in this type of emergency.
 There are a few options for treatment at this stage, and we recommend talking directly to a qualified dentist such as Dr. Jonathan Hale, DDS.

 When a tooth reaches Stage Five of Dental Decay, it may require a root canal or extraction.
 This advanced stage results from untreated cavities and decay, leading to severe tooth damage, infection, or inflammation.

 It’s crucial to be aware of the consequences of neglecting dental issues.
 Poor oral care can cause toothaches, sensitivity, and more severe problems like abscesses and tooth loss.
 Preventing decay is essential through regular oral hygiene, dental check-ups, and cleanings.

 If you suspect a cavity or discomfort, consult your dentist promptly to avoid invasive treatments.
 By practicing good oral care and seeking timely dental attention, you can maintain a healthy smile and protect your teeth.

 As you can see, cavities don’t happen overnight.
 In the early stages, regular visits can stall and reverse the progression of these dastardly little devils, so it does pay to visit us regularly.

 If you suspect a you need a cavity filling in your mouth or worse a dental abscess, please contact our office.
-Our dentist office near you can help!
-Call at (260) 482-3759.
+In the meantime, read our tips on managing a toothache at home.